Bethany Christian Trust

 Bethany Christian Trust is a Scotland wide charity which started in Edinburgh focusing on homeless and vulnerable people.

-The charity was established in 1983 by Rev Alan Berry, then a minister in Leith, Edinburgh, in response to the homeless and vulnerable people he encountered daily.
+The charity was established in 1983 by Rev Alan Berry, then a minister in Leith, Edinburgh.
+This was in response to the homeless and vulnerable people he encountered daily.

 Bethany Christian Trust runs programs both on the street and in dedicated buildings.
-It provides various counseling and education services along with community awareness projects.
+It provides various counseling and emergency services along with community projects.
+It also runs accommodation for men recovering from addiction.

+The Trust runs a charity shop in Morningside.